|Guide||♦||1 Triplog||0 Topics|

-This exploration will require the gear, knowledge and ability to rappel down into the fissures to depths from 50 to 100 feet and then climb back out, either up the walls of the fissure or up your rope.
-If you are interested in seeing the faults but are unable to make the decent into their depths they are still worth visiting to be viewed from the surface.
-I will note however that my 62 year old mother has rappelled into one of the deeper openings (at age 62)!
+This exploration will require the gear, knowledge, and ability to rappel down into the fissures to depths from 50 to 100 feet and then climb back out, either up the walls of the fissure or up your rope.
+If you are interested in seeing the faults but are unable to make the descent into their depths, they are still worth visiting to be viewed from the surface.
+I will note, however, that my 62-year-old mother has rappelled into one of the deeper openings (at age 62)!
 We did provide mechanical assistance in extracting her from the fissure, which certainly is an option open to you as well.
 I believe that a large part of my sense of adventure comes from my mom.
-She is currently planning a skydiving with us next spring at age 65!
+She is currently planning skydiving with us next spring at age 65!

-Once on the floor of the fissures you can generally travel horizontally in either direction for up to several hundred feet or more.
-Along the length of the faults there are numerous skeletons and semi decomposed carcasses of various small animals and reptiles that have fallen into the fissure never to return to the surface.
-There are numerous bats that reside peacefully within the fissure, some hanging upside down from the rough surfaces of the fissure walls and others occasionally tucked cozily into small nooks and holes that pockmark the walls of the fissure.
+Once on the floor of the fissures, you can generally travel horizontally in either direction for up to several hundred feet or more.
+Along the length of the faults, numerous skeletons and semi decomposed carcasses of various small animals and reptiles have fallen into the fissure, never returning to the surface.
+In addition, numerous bats reside peacefully within the fissure, some hanging upside down from the rough surfaces of the fissure walls and others occasionally tucked cozily into small nooks and holes that pockmark the walls of the fissure.

-According to the USGS fault maps the Leupp Faults extend to the north of I-40 as well.
-I have not explored this area on the ground however the available aerial photos of the area do not indicate the exposed segments that are present south of the freeway.
-For an excellent view of the faults, use the dynamic map feature on HAZ and select the aerial view of the indicated coordinates.
+According to the USGS fault maps, the Leupp Faults extend to the north of I-40 as well.
+I have not explored this area on the ground.
+However, the available aerial photos of the area do not indicate the exposed segments present south of the freeway.
+For an excellent view of the faults, use MapDEX on HAZ and select the aerial view of the indicated coordinates.

-There are no railings, fences or other protection around the open faults.
-Use extreme caution near the holes and closely supervise children and animals.
-A fall could be fatal. - Nov 30 2007 TM1ssKDMac
+There are no railings, fences, or other protection around the open faults.
+Therefore, use extreme caution near the holes and closely supervise children and animals.
+A fall could be fatal.